Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

     NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID="your-measurement-id"

     # --- Client-Side Google API Keys (for the browser) ---
-    # CRITICAL: For simplicity and reliability, this app uses the SAME key for Google Maps and Firebase Auth.
+    # CRITICAL: This is now the SINGLE key for all client-side Google services, including Firebase Auth and Google Maps.
-    # Therefore, NEXT_PUBLIC_GOOGLE_MAPS_API_KEY should be set to the SAME value as NEXT_PUBLIC_FIREBASE_API_KEY.
+    # It should have "HTTP referrer" restrictions.
-    NEXT_PUBLIC_GOOGLE_MAPS_API_KEY="paste-your-firebase-api-key-here-again"
+    NEXT_PUBLIC_GOOGLE_MAPS_API_KEY="YOUR_BROWSER_API_KEY_HERE"

     # --- Server-Side Google API Keys (for the backend) ---
     # This key handles Routes API and Gemini AI.
 It must NOT have HTTP referrer restrictions.